-While an adoptive parent’s skin color of course has no effect on the kind of parent they’ll be, there are many reasons why you might be looking for biracial families looking to adopt.
+While an adoptive parent’s skin color of course does not affect the kind of parent they’ll be, there are many reasons why you might be looking for biracial families looking to adopt.
 Maybe:

-You yourself are biracial, or you grew up in a multiracial family and you’d like your baby to have a similar experience.
+- You are biracial, or you grew up in a multiracial family and you’d like your baby to have a similar experience.

-You’d like your child to benefit from having parents from different racial or cultural heritages.
+- You’d like your child to benefit from having parents from different racial or cultural heritage.

 Remember that adoptive families of all racial backgrounds, including interracial couples looking to adopt, are excited to meet you and would be honored to raise your child.
 You can control your preferences for an adoptive family, but remember, families don’t always have to look alike!

 Where to Find Adoption Profiles of Biracial Couples Looking to Adopt

 If you’d like to search specifically for racially mixed adoptive families, you can search adoptive families by race here by using the specific filters.

-All of the families on this website are already approved to adopt.
+All of the families on our website are already approved and ready to adopt.
 This means that they’ve passed strict clearances, like home studies, criminal background checks, and the state and agency have approved them to adopt a child.
 These couples are actively waiting to adopt, including interracial adoptive families who are waiting to meet you.

 Not every adoptive family working with American Adoptions is at the stage in their adoption process where their adoption profile is listed as “waiting” on our website just yet.
 So if you don’t see the perfect family online, contact us at 1-800-ADOPTION.
-We’ll connect you with adoptive families who are a better fit for what you’re searching for, but might not be listed on our website yet.
+We’ll connect you with adoptive families who may be a better fit for what you’re searching for but who might not be listed on our website yet.

-Learn more about what’s required of our adoptive parents and how they’re screened here.
+To learn more about what’s required of our adoptive parents and how they’re screened follow this link.